Braes of Conon phase 5A

 Land to the North of Sellar Place

 Planning permission has been granted to Albyn Housing Society for the erection of 28 houses/flats on land to the North of Sellar Place.
 Site mobilisation commenced during May 2017.
-An application has now been made to vary condition no. 5 attached to planning permission ref.
+An application has also been granted permission to vary condition no. 5 attached to planning permission ref.
 16/00163/FUL to allow a new construction phase traffic management plan and site compound area.
 Further details are available on the Planning Applications page of The Highland Council website at www.highland.gov.uk.
 This is the plan for the variation:

 Retail units beside the Co-op